edesign-erasmus/en/docs/design/animation/types.md

 - [Kute.js](https://thednp.github.io/kute.js/)
 - [Lottie](http://airbnb.io/lottie/#/)

-Each of those libraries have their own learning curve and slightly different purpose, so to get more familiar with them will be your task.
+Each of those libraries have their own learning curve and sometimes slightly different purpose, so to get more familiar with them will be your task.
 And again – one thing is for sure – there will be a dozen of exciting new tools available by next month and a month after that and after that, so never quit looking and learning!

 Find out more: [Speckyboy: 25 Free CSS Animation Libraries, Tools & Generators](https://speckyboy.com/css-animation/)